-Yes!
+Yes, there will be.
 It was confirmed in September 2020 that another series is in the pipeline.
-It is expected to air on Alibi, with no confirmation yet whether it will also be broadcast on BBC.

 Season two will again focus on the SIFA forensic science team in Dundee.
 This time, they will be investigating a series of bombings in the city.

 Watch Traces season 1 now on BBC iPlayer.